 Start by reading the label

-You should check the label to see if there are any special steps you need to take to dispose of the product you want to get rid of.
+You should check the label to see if there are any special steps you need to take to dispose of the product.
 You can also ask at the store where you bought it to get more details about what you should do.
 Some stores even have recycling services for some products (for example, paint).

 Watch what you put in your rubbish